Sadoun-Jr/Technician-App/README.md

 ## Known bugs/issues:

-1. Added ability to delete profile pic
-2. Added drop down option for age and province
-3. Added city and address
-4. Styled profile info page
-5. KNOWN BUG: city dropdown button error if re-select province, used IgnorePointer for now
-6. KNOWN BUG: prefs profile pic link doesn't switch to null when deleting image, look into changing it to ""
-7. Deleting the profile picture will completely delete it even if the user doesn't save changes
-8. When the user logs in, the profile pic and name aren't retrieved yet and displayed as empty in the dashboard page
+.
+KNOWN BUG: city dropdown button error if re-select province, used IgnorePointer for now .
+KNOWN BUG: prefs profile pic link doesn't switch to null when deleting image, look into changing it to "" .
+Deleting the profile picture will completely delete it even if the user doesn't save changes .
+When the user logs in, the profile pic and name aren't retrieved yet and displayed as empty in the dashboard page

 [comment]: <> (## New things I learned:)